lucapantaleo9797-web/crab_egg/README.md

 ## What is CrabEgg?

-CrabEgg is an OpenClaw skill that takes a single input — your product — and autonomously builds:
+CrabEgg is an OpenClaw skill that takes a single input — your product — and builds your entire content-to-sales infrastructure from scratch.

+- **Commerce** — Shopify storefront, checkout links, sales attribution via Stripe
 - **Content Discovery** — Scrapes TikTok + Instagram for viral posts via Apify, analyzes them with Claude Haiku
 - **Creator Auto-Discovery** — Finds new creators in your niche automatically
 - **Script Generation** — Claude Sonnet writes branded video scripts with B-Roll markers
 - **Video Production** — ElevenLabs (voice) + Creatify (talking head) + Higgsfield (B-Roll)
 - **Spotify Integration** — Podcast discovery + brand-aligned music curation
-- **Commerce** — Shopify storefront, checkout links, sales attribution via Stripe
 - **Self-Improvement** — Learns from performance data and gets smarter over time

 You answer 22 questions once.
 CrabEgg does the rest.